nikkiBubencik/CS701_project/README.md

 # Reading List Management System

 ## Project Overview
-### Project Overview
-The Reading List Management System is a user-friendly Angular web application that helps users manage and track their reading habits.
+A full-featured Angular web application for organizing, tracking, and reviewing your personal reading lists.
+Built with Angular, the Open Library API, and localStorage, this project showcases key front-end development skills such as API integration, routing, reusable components, and responsive UI.

 ### Key features:

-- Creating and managing multiple custom reading lists
+- **Multiple Reading Lists:** Create and manage custom lists with descriptions

-- Tracking reading progress with status options: Not Read, Reading, and Completed

-- Searching for books using real-time data from the Open Library API
+- **Book Search:** Search the Open Library API for books by title or keyword

-- Viewing detailed book information including title, authors, cover, and description
+- **Book Details:** View rich metadata including title, authors, cover image, and description

-- Leaving and viewing their ratings and written reviews for books
+- **User Reviews:** Leave personal ratings (0–5) and written reviews

+- **Reading Status Tracking:** Set reading status to Not Read, Reading, or Completed

+- **List Management:** Edit list descriptions, delete lists, and remove books from lists

+## Tech Stack

+- Angular (Routing, Components, Services, Pipes)

+- LocalStorage

+- HTML

+- CSS

+- Open Library API

+## What I Learned

+- Building and routing complex Angular applications

+- Creating reusable components and custom pipes

+- Managing persistent state with localStorage

+- Integrating and handling data from external APIs (Open Library)

+- Improving UI/UX with dynamic components and form validation

 ## To Run it in Development Mode